REGION_ID is an abbreviated code that Google assigns

 Each incoming request to the application counts toward the Requests limit.
 Data sent in response to a request counts toward the Outgoing Bandwidth (billable) limit.

 Both HTTP and HTTPS (secure) requests count toward the Requests, Incoming Bandwidth (billable), and Outgoing Bandwidth (billable) limits.
-The Cloud Platform Console Quota Details page also reports Secure Requests, Secure Incoming Bandwidth, and Secure Outgoing Bandwidth as separate values for informational purposes.
+The Google Cloud console Quota Details page also reports Secure Requests, Secure Incoming Bandwidth, and Secure Outgoing Bandwidth as separate values for informational purposes.
 Only HTTPS requests count toward these values.
 For more information, see the Quotas page.